Georgian Verbs, a guide

 - ი-ა

-Some verbs may change roots in AOR (and those OPT, as well).
-A common change is the addition of a an ა before a ლ.
+Some verbs may change roots in AOR (and thus in OPT, as well).
+A common change is the addition of an ა before letters such as ლ or რ.
 When this occurs, it almost always only impacts the 1st and 2nd person forms.
+For example, with the verb ასწრებს:has time to do something

 - გააკეთა, did